 Wed, 12.06 2019 —

-From manual, on- site exploration of microfilm or paper collections to online keyword search over millions of OCRized pages, the access to digitised newspapers collections was significantly facilitated.
-Beside, digitized sources also lend themselves to further enrichment via text and image processing (e.g. automatic recognition of proper names via named entity processing) and a whole world of new possibilities is opening up with respect to the way historians collect and engage with their research corpora.
+From manual, on-site exploration of microfilm or paper collections to online keyword search over millions of OCRized pages, the way we access to digitised newspapers collections has changed significantly.
+Besides, digitized sources also lend themselves to further enrichment via text and image processing (e.g. automatic recognition of proper names via named entity processing) and a whole world of new possibilities is opening up with respect to the way historians collect and engage with their research corpora.

-We invite scholars who are experienced users of online swiss and international collections of digitised newspapers (impresso, E-newspaperarchives.ch, Scriptorium, or AustriaN Newspapers Online (ANNO), the British Newspaper Archive, Europeana and Gallica), to share their research practices, experiences and outcomes.
+We invite scholars who are experienced users of online swiss and international collections of digitised newspapers (such as impresso, E-newspaperarchives.ch, Delpher, Scriptorium, or AustriaN Newspapers Online (ANNO), the British Newspaper Archive, Europeana and Gallica), to share their research practices, experiences and outcomes.
 Our goal is to start a conversation about heuristics, source criticism and interpretation for digitised newspapers in particular and digitised historical sources in general.

 We welcome contributions dealing with one of the following issues: